PUBLIC INFORMATION POLICY

 - Places where one can receive help concerning the illicit use and abuse of alcohol and drugs.

 A student who believes he or she has a disability, including pregnancy, which would require an accommodation in order to perform the essential functions, requirements and expectations of the program should contact the Disabilities Officer.
 AAMI will endeavor to provide the student with a reasonable accommodation that enables him or her to perform the essential functions of the program, provided it does not create an undue hardship for the school, create a direct threat to health or safety and is consistent with the requirements and expectations of the program.
-For further information, contact the Director of Student Services.
+For further information, contact the institution and the Disability Officer will develop a plan for necessary accommodations.